 Tax Liability Due on Recaptured Depreciation

-Recaptured depreciation is taxed at a maximum rate of 25 percent instead of the top rate of 15 percent for long-term capital gains, plus applicable state income taxes.
-Report this recaptured amount on Schedule D (Capital Gains and Losses), not Form 4797 (Sale of Business Property).
-On the plus side, you suffer no recapture of other expenses, such as real estate taxes and mortgage interest.
+Recaptured depreciation is taxed at a maximum rate of 25%, rather than the common rate of 15% for long-term capital gains.
+Applicable state taxes might also apply.
+You should report this recaptured amount on Schedule D (Capital Gains and Losses), not Form 4797 (Sale of Business Property).

 Consult for Filing Help

 Tax issues surrounding home business offices can be complicated, especially since state and federal tax laws change frequently, The information in this article might not reflect your own state’s laws or the most recent changes to the law, so to make sure you're up to date and accurate with your tax filing, consult with an accountant or an attorney for current tax or legal advice.